Around 110,000 people are arrested each year trying to enter the United States illegally, but hundreds of thousands more can reach their destinations

 Despite the turmoil that Ofelia was living, the difficult thing was crossing the border.
 The truck left them on one side of the border and later another transport would wait for them.
 Then they had to run for their lives, fleeing not only from migration, but also from 'Los Zetas', a Mexican criminal group that existed at that time and, in addition to drug trafficking, they also participated in human trafficking and wandered on the border to recruit young people or to intimidate civilians.

 Before starting to run for their lives in the Arizona desert, the coyotes offered a drink to each person accompanied with a cocaine pass: anyone who didn't do it, could not continue.
-"They said that it was to make the road easier because we had to run very fast and that gave you agility, because at 5 o'clock in the morning the police arrived and those who stayed behind were left alone, nobody was going to wait", she says.
+"They said that it was to make the road easier because we had to run very fast and that gave you agility, because at 5 a.m. the police arrived and those who stayed behind were left alone, nobody was going to wait", she says.

 Ofelia Interino has never consumed alcohol, much less cocaine, so she refused to do so.
 Like her, her traveling companion and another friend from the neighborhood, who was evangelical, didn't want to do it.
 Refusing to do it cost them dearly.
 The coyotes, upon receiving the rejection, not only chose to leave without them, but before they finished removing their belongings; a little water, food, and medicine; They knocked them to the ground and kicked them until they were almost unconscious.

 Between the darkness of the night and the dust of the desert that impregnated the air thanks to the strong wind, Ofelia and other people who decided not to consume what the coyotes sent, had been abandoned, beaten, and without knowing where to go.
 The only thing they could do was run to avoid Los Zetas.
 While they ran, without energy but without stopping, they saw on the way bodies of people, like them, who had not been able to continue.